 Learning English is hard.
 You study the rules, and then you have to learn the exceptions to those rules.
-And after you study the grammar and memorize the vocabulary, you travel to an English speaking country and someone mentions your... accent?
+And after you study the grammar and memorize the vocabulary, you travel to an English-speaking country and someone mentions your...
+Accent?

 Huh?
 At home, no one commented on any accent.
 It was impressive enough to know the language.
-Now, you find out that there is an entirely new obstacle that affects how people perceive your competence and professionalism.
+Now, you find out that there is an entirely new challenge that affects how people perceive your competence and professionalism.
 In some cases, it can even cost you a job.

 As frustrating as this is, there are techniques that non-native English speakers can use to reduce their accent.
 By incorporating a few additional exercises as you learn English conversation you can improve your clarity and pronunciation while speaking the language.